 Architecture is the necessary bubble to compete against the population and create housing.
 While countries pick battles to embed innovative elements in it, many forget to consider the deadly impact it carries along.
 According to a study, buildings alone are responsible for 40% of the world’s carbon dioxide emissions.
 But with the evolution of designs and our responsibility towards the environment, techniques like landscape architecture are gaining momentum.

 However, when I looked on the internet, there was hardly a webpage containing all the crucial information about it.
-To keep it simple (which is also the name of our new podcast), I formed a brief yet detailed study on it.
-In this article, you will learn,
+To keep it simple, I formed a brief yet detailed study on it.

 So, What Is Landscape Architecture?

 Landscape architecture is a set of activities that primarily focuses on enhancing the environment and human health across different conditions.
 To achieve this, Landscape architects work on both interior and exterior elements.
 While learning about Landscape Architecture, you should never get confused with gardening.
 Here’s Why,

 Gardening is dedicated to promoting fertility and productivity of a garden while Landscape architecture gives visual pleasure while ensuring the demands of a site such as drainage, complying with laws, construction etc.

 In addition, gardening doesn’t require a professional that Landscape architecture does.
 Usually, these professionals are of two types- Landscape designers and Landscape architects.

 Before discussing the differences between these two, let’s look back at the history.